 With the trillions of web pages and businesses online today, how will your customers find you?
 And more importantly, what will make them keep coming back to you for your products and information?

-Here’s the answer: Quality content!
+Here’s the answer: A content marketing strategy!
 Traditional advertising, the kind you see in magazines or on television, doesn’t cut it anymore, as search is the primary method of online discovery.
 Brand advertising has to now come in the form of quality, optimized content, which is what the Skyword Platform is designed to help create.

 Good content is the key to being found through search, which is then augmented by social.
 An early 2012 comparison of the benefits of search versus social by South Florida advertising agency MDG found the following: